 Name one Green and Blue and name the other Red.

 Next step is to go to the Layers Styles panel.

 The easiest and fastest way to do this that I know is just to double-click on one of the layers.

 In there you’ll see a whole bunch of options, ok we have to learn all of them for today… haha just kidding.

 Don’t worry if it looks a bit daunting at the minute, the only thing we have to concern ourselves with is the middle section called Advanced Blending.

-You’ll see there that there is 3 little boxes that will be ticked and labelled R G B, they’re beside the word ‘Channels’ because that’s what they are.
+You’ll see there that there is 3 little boxes that will be ticked and labeled R G B, they’re beside the word ‘Channels’ because that’s what they are.

-Ok so say you are on the Green and Blue layer, what you do here is then click on the G and B boxes to untick them, this will remove those colours from your image.
+Ok so say you are in the Green and Blue layer, what you do here is then click on the G and B boxes to untick them, this will remove those colors from your image.

-Next go to the layer labelled Red and repeat the exact same process except for one major difference, instead of clicking on Green and Blue, untick the box ‘R’ and press OK.
+Next, go to the layer labeled Red and repeat the exact same process except for one major difference, instead of clicking on Green and Blue, untick the box ‘R’ and press OK.

 This will remover the Red from that layer now.